Mega-Fi/megafi-docs/landing/docs/hedge/hedging-strategies.md

 **What if I can't afford to hedge?**
 Use cheaper strategies: OTM options, collars (premium offset), or accept some risk unhedged.

-**When will "Coming Soon" strategies be available?**
-Additional strategies are planned for future releases.
-Follow official channels for updates.

 ## Next Steps